Company logo of Berger Maritiem featuring a green leaf, symbolizing global sustainable maritime innovation and solutions.

 CFD-Optimized Ship Propeller

-Our partner VICUSdt has extensive expertise in developing optimal ship propellers for various vessel types.
+Our selected partner has extensive expertise in developing optimal ship propellers for various vessel types.

 Design Process